 A report published by Statista demonstrates that salaries differ considerably by region.
 The highest earners were based in the Northern Italian region of Lombardy, at €31,400 per year.
 In contrast, Southern Italy accounted for 17% of the country's low-paid workers (those earning less than two-thirds of the national average).

 While the UK is no longer part of the EU, its employment laws will still be of interest of many readers.
 But there is no one-size-fits-all minimum wage in Great Britain, and it depends on employee age and whether they are an apprentice.

-, for example, provides tax guidance for employers who offer benefits.
-And taxes may also vary if these benefits are part of a salary sacrifice
+The UK Government website, for example, provides tax guidance for employers who offer benefits.
+And taxes may also vary if these benefits are part of a salary sacrifice scheme.

 Remuneration plays an important part in human resources because it influences many aspects: the relationship between employee and employer, talent attraction and retention, commitment, and the results achieved.